CryptoIceMLH/ESP-Miner-LAN/README.md

 # W5500 Ethernet Module Wiring Guide

-This guide provides the pin connections required to add W5500 Ethernet connectivity to your BitAxe miner running the ESP-Miner-LAN firmware.
+This guide provides the pin connections required to add W5500 Ethernet connectivity to your BitAxe miner running the ESP-Miner-LAN firmware. the FW is an evolution of the original bitaxe firware and is based on v2.10.1

 ## Table of Contents
 - [Overview](#overview)